-The Student Advisory Board is a group of 10 students who are chosen to represent the student membership within Division 54.
-This board works with the Student Representative to promote student interests in Division programming, structure, and training, and to encourage other students to get involved.
+The Student Advisory Board is a group of 10 students who are chosen to represent the student membership within Div.
+54. This board works with the student representative to promote student interests in division programming, structure, and training, and to encourage other students to get involved.

 The student advisory board currently includes:

 - Aimee Hildenbrand, BS

 - Andrea A. Wojtowicz, MS